proxytranslation/user-docs/introduction/introduction.md

 The proxy offers a white label version that can be customized with your corporate logos and domains to create a branded version, allowing you to use & sell the translation proxy as your own product.
 To create the branded version, seven criteria must be met.
 See the "White-label setup" section for details.

-## Pricing -- plans
+## Pricing - plans

-Based on the feedbacks from our client, we built an all-inclusive pricing model, with a predictable, flat rate monthly fee and a few add-ons.
-The only variable being the number of translatable source words, it's easy to multiply by the number of target languages to get the final TCO.
+Based on the feedbacks from our client, we've built an all-inclusive pricing model, with a predictable, flat-rate monthly fee and a few add-ons.
+With the only variable being the number of translatable source words, it's easy to multiply by the number of target languages to get the final TCO.

-### add-ons
+### Add-ons

-- **Translation proxy**: with the new pricing scheme, JavaScript publishing is the as a fefault, while the proxy is available as an optional add-on
+- **Translation proxy**: with the new pricing scheme, JavaScript publishing is the default, while the proxy is available as an optional add-on
 - **Site search**: recommended if native site search is required
-- **SEO setup**: CDN / reverse proxy integration is required for subdirectory publishing, highly recommended to enhnace SEO effectiveness.
+- **SEO setup**: CDN / reverse proxy integration is required for subdirectory publishing, highly recommended to enhance SEO effectiveness
-- **Layout adjustment**: depending on the structure of the original site and the language pair, the translation might yield to text expansion, braking the look & feel of the site.
-Fixing issues could involve need for professional attention, changing the layout of the translated pages.
+- **Layout adjustment**: depending on the structure of the original site and the language pair, the translation might yield to text expansion, breaking the look and feel of the site.
+Fixing issues could involve a need for professional attention, changing the layout of the translated pages.

-## Pricing -- grandfathered pay-as-you-go
+## Pricing - grandfathered pay-as-you-go

 Our old pricing follows the ‘pay-as-you-go’ model, so you only get charged for what you use.
 The total cost is made up of 2 types of fees: one-time fees and a monthly charge.
 It's still available for the time being upon demand.